-"Verra" means Verra, an international institution based in Washington D.C. that manages carbon offset standards.
+"Verra" means Verra, an international institution based in Washington D.C. that manages a Standard.

 "VCS" means Verified Carbon Standard, which is administered by Verra.

 "VCUs" means verified carbon units, the carbon credit unit of the Verra Registry.

 "VERs" means Verified Emission Reduction, the carbon credit unit of the Gold Standard Registry.